Computationally Efficient Learning of Statistical Manifolds: Algorithms for manifold learning and nearest neighbor searching

-} \hyperlink{ref-Venna2006-nd}{Venna and Kaski} ( \hyperlink{ref-Venna2006-nd}{2006}) defined two quality measures, trustworthiness and continuity, that respectively distinguish two type of errors.
-For the first type of error, \(y_j\) is among the \(K\) nearest neighbors of \(y_i\) (i.e.~observations close in output space) but \(x_j\) is not among the \(K\)-nearest neighbors of \(x_i\) (i.e.~observations not close in the input space).
-Using all such points for each \(i\), the trustworthiness of the embedding can be calculated as
+To examine the effect of using approximate nearest neighbor algorithms in manifold learning, measures of the quality of a low-dimensional representation must be defined. \citet{Arias-Castro2020-th} derive performance bounds for some manifold learning methods based on the study Perturbation bounds.
+In the ANN benchmark tool built by \citet{Aumuller2020-nk}, recall rate is used to measure the accuracy of the approximate nearest neighbor searching methods.
+Recall rate is defined as the proportion of observations correctly classified as nearest neighbors compared to the true ones.
+However, even with a large proportion of true nearest neighbors, the local structure in the manifold learning embeddings might still be inaccurate.
+Therefore, the quality measures of the embeddings are essential. \citet{Venna2006-nd} defined two quality measures, trustworthiness and continuity, that respectively distinguish two types of errors.
+For the first type of error, \(y_j\) is among the \(K\)-nearest neighbors of \(y_i\) (i.e.~observations close in output space) but \(x_j\) is not among the \(K\)-nearest neighbors of \(x_i\) (i.e.~observations not close in the input space).
+Using all such points for each \(i\), the trustworthiness of the embedding can be calculated as where the normalizing factor is This is bounded between zero and one, with values closer to one indicating a higher-quality representation.
+In contrast to recall rate, Trustworthiness uses information on the rankings of interpoint distances.
+In particular, points that are incorrectly included as nearest neighbors in the output space are penalized more when they are further away in the input space (\(\rho_{ij}\) is high).